 Since Apple is effectively abandoning Quicktime for Windows by failing to release any further security updates (or any updates at all) it is time for all Windows users to remove it from their PCs.
 PC World magazine recommends adding this to the list of unwanted software such as Java 6 and Windows XP - Wow!
 They don't like it at all.
 So fire up your uninstaller and get rid of it immediately!

-If you don't use a dedicated uninstaller program then use Programs and Features in the Control Panel or Apps and Features in Windows 10 settings.
+If you don't use a dedicated uninstaller program then use Programs and Features in the Control Panel or Apps and Features in Windows 10 or 11 Settings.